Summary:

 - Loose or non-existent actor definitions.

 These datasets are similar in nature, but can vary greatly in their reporting criteria and supplementary information.
-Eck (2012) recently reviewed the fundamental differences between UCDP-GED and ACLED.
-UCDP-GED provides superior data for violence and fatalaties, but ACLED distinguishes itself by being the only source for non-violent conflict related events like troop movements and governmental aid.
+Eck (2012)5 recently reviewed the fundamental differences between UCDP-GED and ACLED.
+UCDP-GED provides superior data for violence and fatalities, but ACLED distinguishes itself by being the only source for non-violent conflict related events like troop movements and governmental aid.
 Furthermore, in contrast to UCDP-GED, ACLED uses less restrictive definitions of “events” and “actors” involved in an event.
 The effect of non-violent event coding and looser actor definitions is a larger database, however, it may be less suitable for statistical inference and analysis without substantial pre-processing.
 Spatially disaggregated conflict data presents additional challenges.
 Larger conflicts between the same actors often result in several battle events that are recorded as individual observations.
-Although UCDP-GED provides several metadata fields and additional datasets to better characterize the complexities of inter and intranational conflict, ACLED provides limited metadata and no additional datasets.
+Although UCDP-GED provides several metadata fields and additional datasets to better characterize the complexities of inter and international conflict, ACLED provides limited metadata and no additional datasets.

 Reference